mvcds/my-library/books/invisible-women/The long friday.md

 On top of this women normally have less free time than men because of unpaid tasks plus the issue of transport discussed on [[Can snow-clearing be sexist?]].

+Even office policies have often are designed to promote those who work more hours, and can attend to social events - often [[The default male]].
+As those things take time that normally women are using with unpaid work, they don't benefit from it.

+Even parental leaves are designed around this.
+Most countries offer fewer time than health authorities recommend (7 to 12 months) and/or paying only a fraction of the wage

+Some even have policies designed to "give" parents a choice of who will be benefited (or less hurt) by the leave.
+Often the choice is made in ways that are favorable to the father, as he'll have more chances anyway

+Ironically, finish and Icelandic policies are designed in ways that force the parents to take leaves or they'll lose them - so they start to take them

+And if a father gets involved in the child upbringing from beginning they are more likely to keep doing this through their lives

+Some cultures, like Japanese, are too much focused on work, so employees are even informally penalized if they use their leaves

 ---

 Understanding of [[Invisible Women]]